yogeshagr/golang/gopl/gobook.md

 called synchronous channels.
 When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

+- In discussions of concurrency, when we say x happens before y, we don't mean merely that x occurs earlier in time than y; we mean that it is guaranteed to do so and that all its prior effects, such as updates to variables, are complete and that you may rely on them.

+- When x neither happens before y nor after y, we say that x is concurrent with
+y.
+This doesn't mean that x and y are necessarily simultaneous, merely that we cannot assume anything about their ordering.

 - Messages sent over channels have two important aspects.
 Each message has a value, but sometimes the fact of communication and the moment at which it occurs are just as important.
 We call messages events when we wish to stress this